sifank/DLIdigiswitch/README.md

 Before you Start
 ================

+- Setup the Digiswitch

+  - Log into the Digiswitch and set:
+    - 'Setup': fill out 'LAN Configuration and General Network Settings'
+    - 'Setup': fill out 'Administrator credentials'
+    - 'Setup/Access':  check 'Allow legacy state-changing GET requests'
+    - 'External APIs': check 'Allow REST-style API'
+    - 'External APIs/UPnP outlet binding configuration': check all the ports you want this driver to control

+  - Optionally:
+    - 'Setup/Power Loss Recovery Mode': set the recovery mode
+    - 'Setup/Unit Names': set the ports names (this can be changed in this driver)
+    - 'Setup/Delay': set the cycle delay time (this can be changed in this driver)

 - Set the authentication parameters (user, password, hostname) under the 'Options' tab
-  - These need to match what you setup in the DLI switch
   - After authentication, click on 'Connect' under the Main Tab
-- Once successfully authenticated to the DLI switch, you can set the port names
+- Once successfully authenticated to the DLI switch, you can (re)set the port names
 - There is a slight delay between setting a switch and the indicator light

+*Read the Release Notes*

 OPERATIONS
 ==========